robert-altmiller/workflow_automation_optimization/README.md

 ------------------------------------------------------------------------------------------------------------------<br>

-One last note is after the workflow is created in Databricks the workflow json configuration will be stored in the 'workflow_json_files' folder.
+One last note is after the workflow is created in Databricks the workflow json configuration will be stored in the 'workflow_json_files --> payload' folder.

 ![added_main_functionality3.jpg](/readme_images/added_main_functionality3.jpg)